-This is the welcome to my Spanish Conversation/Learning
+This is the welcome to our Spanish Conversation/Learning

 BIENVENIDO AL CLUB DE ESPANOL

-In this document, I am sharing with you:
+In this document, we am sharing with you:

 MORE FUTURE SPANISH LESSONS

 A) Main kind of activities we are planning to do with you in our casual, informal but hopefully very productive meetings online